We live under the misapprehension that disruptive ideas come only from brilliant minds.

 Prototyping and testing speed up the development process because it's an easy and cheap way to find out what works and what doesn’t.
 Incorporate the feedback and repeat the process until you create a product or service that’s ready to launch.

 The sooner you put ideas into practice, the better.
 In Design Thinking, the tolerance for failure is high because you can test often, fail fast and cheap.
 Whenever you conduct a user test, make sure to take into account the following things:

 Test the prototype in an environment very similar to where it is typically used;

 Don’t explain the product in too much detail, observe the user interaction with the prototype;

 Try not to interact with the user during the test.

 Observe, ask questions, and allow users to compare with similar products.
 Be accurate in the process of gathering and analyzing feedback.
 And remember, this is an iterative process.
 Your prototype has to pass the tests of usability, feasibility, and viability.

-All in all, Design Thinking is a fun, collaborative and easy way to engage with users at a deeper level, create meaningful participative experiences.
+All in all, Design Thinking is a fun, collaborative and easy way to engage with users at a deeper level and create meaningful participative experiences.